I make jewelry that

 Hi, I’m Stacie.

 I’m a jewelry designer, Human Design guide, painter, and writer.
-My work centers around helping people express who they are, underneath all the conditioning about who they should be.
+My work centers around creating space for people to express who they are, underneath all the conditioning about who they should be.

-I create weathered jewelry to reflect that living a full life means making mistakes that leave scars, honoring your individuality, and connecting more to the essential elements of life on earth.
+My jewelry enables reflection upon how living a full life means making mistakes that leave scars, honoring your individuality, and connecting more to the essential elements of life on earth.

-I work with those who are tired of pretending.
+I tend to work with those who are tired of pretending.
 They want to feel seen, they want to express what’s real, and they want to stop overthinking it.

-This work isn’t about fixing you or helping you become someone else.
+My work with self-expression isn’t about fixing you or helping you become someone else.
 It’s about getting honest, letting go of what’s not yours, and choosing expression over perfection — whether that’s through what you wear, how you create, or how you lead your life.

 I strive to walk my talk.
 I’m rooted, disarmingly vulnerable, and direct, and I love meaningful connections.
 If you spend any time with me, you’ll immediately recognize that I try to get to the heart of the matter quickly.

-My soul’s work consists of exploring transformation through pressure, environment, and time.
+My soul’s work consists of exploring transformation through pressure, environment, and time, with patience as the glue that holds the process together!

 It’s nice to meet you.